CaptainCrowbar/rs-io/docs/channel.md

 If `is_synchronous()` is true, the channel can only be used in a synchronous dispatch handler, usually because it calls an underlying native API that is only intended to be used from the main thread.
+The default implementation returns false;

 ## Intermediate base classes